crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 Fibers aren't free.
 Each one uses memory (~4KB), and each one might hold open connections to external services.
 If you spawn 10,000 fibers that all hit the same API, you're opening 10,000 connections to that API.
 The API will not be happy.

-This is [the point that f9ae8221b made on Reddit][reddit-thread]: async doesn't eliminate resource limits, it just changes where they show up.
+Async doesn't eliminate resource limits; it changes where they show up.
 With threads, the limit is explicit: 25 threads, 25 concurrent jobs.
 With fibers, the limit is implicit: you keep going until something else breaks.

 The fix is a semaphore.
-Solid Queue's `FiberPool` uses one:
+The `FiberPool` in my Solid Queue patch uses one:

 ```ruby
 semaphore = Async::Semaphore.new(size)